skiral/gilgamesh-token-contract/README.md

-# Gilgamesh Token Smart Contract
+# Gilgamesh Token Smart contracts for the initial sale http://GilgameshToken.com

 Install `testrpc` Ethereum RPC client for testing and development